niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 cat = json.loads(st)
 ```

-The command `ZipFile` from the `zipfile` library turns the `zip` file into a `zipfile` object that may be manipulated with the functions available in the `zipfile` library.
+The command `ZipFile` from the `zipfile` library turns `obmc.zip` into a `zipfile` object that may be manipulated with the functions available in the `zipfile` library.
 The `read()` command from that same package reads one particular file from the `zip`.
 The `json` library provides functions for reading (loading) or producing (dumping) a JSON file.
 Reading is done with the function `load()`, which comes in two versions.
 Regular `json.load()` takes a filename as argument and will load a JSON file.
 In this case, however, the `read()` function from the `zipfile` library has produced a string (extracted from `obmc.zip`), and therefore we need the command `json.loads()`, which takes a string as its argument (here represented by the variable `st`).

 The variable `cat` will now contain the entire `catalogue.json` object from the [OBMC][obmc] (Old Babylonian Model Contracts) project by Gabriella Spada.
 We can treat the variable `cat` as a Python dictionary.
-The value of the key `members` is itself a dictionary of dictionaries which may be transformed into a Pandas Dataframe for ease of viewing and manipulation.
+The value of the key `members` is itself a dictionary of dictionaries which may be transformed into a Pandas DataFrame for ease of viewing and manipulation.

 ``` python
 import pandas as pd